VincentWei/MiniGUI/README.md

       UNIX-like operating systems, like Linux.

     * `MiniGUI-Standalone': A single process version of MiniGUI.
-This mode is useful for some systems which lack of PThread support, like some buggy uClinux systems.
+This mode is useful for some small systems, like uClinux or RTOSes.

 The original MiniGUI (version 1.0) run in MiniGUI-Threads mode.
 It is based on POSIX-compliant thread library.
 And this thread-based